ember-learn/guides-source/guides/release/routing/specifying-a-routes-model.md

 Note that currently, if `model` is not specified, Ember will attempt to automatically find a store and use it for lookup.
-This behavior is unreliable and will be removed in future Ember versions.
+This behavior is a common source of confusion and will be removed in future Ember versions.

 ### Linking to a dynamic segment